Asmat people: History

 In 1826, another Dutch explorer, Kolff, anchored in approximately the same area as that visited by Cook.
-When the Asmat warriors again frightened the visitors with loud noises and bursts of white powder, Kolff's crew also rapidly withdrew.
-The Dutch, who gained sovereignty over the western half of the island in 1793, did not begin exploring the region until the early 1900s, when they established a government post in Merauke in the southeast corner of the territory.
+When Asmat warriors approached the visitors with loud noises and bursts of white powder, Kolff's crew rapidly withdrew.
+The Dutch, who had gained sovereignty over the western half of the island in 1793, did not begin exploring the region until the early 1900s.
+At that time they established a government post in Merauke in the southeast corner of the territory.

 From there, several exploratory excursions with the goal of reaching the central mountain range passed through the Asmat area and gathered small numbers of zoological specimens and artifacts.
-These artifacts were taken to Europe where they generated much interest, and probably influenced modernist and surrealist Western artists such as Henri Matisse, Marc Chagall and Pablo Picasso.
+These artifacts were taken to Europe where they generated much interest, and probably influenced modernist Western artists such as Henri Matisse, Marc Chagall and Pablo Picasso.